2020 NCAA Division III men's basketball tournament

 The 2020 NCAA Division III men's basketball tournament was a single-elimination tournament to determine the national champion of men's NCAA Division III college basketball in the United States.
 Featuring sixty-four teams, it began on March 6, 2020, following the 2019–20 season, and was to conclude with the championship game on April 5, 2020.

 The national quarterfinal and semifinal rounds were to be held at the Allen County War Memorial Coliseum in Fort Wayne, Indiana, the site of the 2019 tournament finals, while the championship game was to be played at State Farm Arena in Atlanta, Georgia, coinciding with the Division I Final Four.

 As a result of the ongoing COVID-19 pandemic, Johns Hopkins University announced that it had chosen not to admit spectators to the first and second-round games hosted there.
 On March 12, the NCAA announced that the remaining games of the tournament were cancelled due to the coronavirus pandemic.

 Sixteen teams had advanced to the third round at the time the tournament was called off.

+The ex aequo list of the 16 teams remaining when the tournament was abandoned were Swarthmore, Hobart, Christopher Newport, Washington–St. Louis, North Central (IL), Randolph–Macon, Yeshiva, Mount Union, Wittenberg, Pomona–Pitzer, Elmhurst.
+St. Thomas (MN), St. John's (MN), Whitworth, SUNY-Brockport, and Tufts.

+Of those 16 teams, Swarthmore College (608 points) was the highest remaining team of the 16 in the final poll, a de facto mythical national championship.